 we have seen the ways literacy education can open a world of opportunity for girls and women firsthand.
 Adbar promotes women’s literacy as a tool for personal growth and social change.
 We promote and foster early reading activities to assist in children's language and cognitive development.
 For adult learners, Adbar offers basic English classes, computer classes, and tutoring for other marketable skills

 Our computer program is a one-of-a-kind computer clinic in Cambridge that provides a vital service to the greater Boston area.
 The program donates, repairs and trains in hardware and software and provides internships and training to students and learners of all ages.

-Focuses on promoting and providing women’s access to social and economic opportunities, thereby empowering women to take control of their destiny in collaboration with other women’s organizations as well likeminded group and associations
+Focuses on promoting and providing women’s access to social and economic opportunities, thereby empowering women to take control of their destiny in collaboration with other women’s organizations as well likeminded groups and associations.

-We envision a path to success and hope."Empowerment Not Handouts!"
+We envision a path to success and hope with the "Empowerment Not Handouts!"
 Campaign.
 We promote and facilitate worker-owned and operated cooperative enterprises.
 There needs to be a psychological shift away from doing something that benefits only “you”.

 Read more on the Mela Blog